BloodlessBaron/Wordstrap/README.md

 # Wordstrap
-A simple starter Wordpress theme based on Bootstrap for building upon.
+A simple Wordpress starter theme based on Bootstrap

+### What is Wordstrap?
+Wordstrap is a barebones theme for Wordpress that's based on the popular Bootstrap css framwork.
+I created it to act as a base for every other theme I develop.